axiomiety/axiomiety.github.io/articles/misc_sg_vs_uk.markdown

 Topping up
 : You can buy top-up cards from a number of retails but those offer specific services.
 So even though you might top up $18, the credit will be used straight away to give you X minutes, Y SMS and Z data.
 To top up raw credit value (and then use this to the services you actually need, like data), you can top up online or using ATMs/machines.
 I used a [SAM](../images/singpost_SAM.jpg) from SingPost - such a handy thing!
 And just like in the UK topping up certain amounts can give you freebies - like *actually* free incoming calls for 20 days.

-!

 ## Public transport

 ### Taxis

 Are much cheaper than their UK counterparts.
 However note that there are some extra charges you should be aware of - like after midnight the fare will be 50% more expensive.
 Booking a cab (ie, calling for one to pick you up) is chargeable.
+Even flagging one down usually incurs a $3.X charge.
+Saying that a 30mns trip might only set you back $20.

 ### MRT

 MRT is what the Tube could have been had it kept up with times.
 The Oyster equivalent is called EZ-Link.
 You can obtain a card from any station for $12 (that's $7 credit and $5 non-refundable for the RFID card).
 Topping up the card is straight forward and can be done in a variety of places.

-If your debit card has the following symbol, you can top it up independently via the machines (it's entirely separate from your bank account).
+If your debit card has the '~' MRT symbol, you can top it up independently via the machines (it's entirely separate from your bank account).

 ## Food

 Food courts/hawker stores will give you the best value for money.
 Forget sandwiches, forget pizzas, ...
 There are generally 3 kinds of food courts - from more expensive to least expensive:

 * Modern with air-con
 * Not so modern with air-con
 * No air-con (eg, around HDBs)

-Price - reason for it
+Essentially you pay for air-con and modern settings.
+But keep in mind the older food courts (HDB ones) are usually more established and individually owned (hence the longer in business, the better the food).
+Some of the modern ones are simply staffed by the food court owner, which can (not always) lead to a drop in quality.

 ### Walking

-Umbrella, don't walk like a Londoner - aim to go through shopping malls
+Due to the heat, you might find yourself walking differently.
+It's no longer the shortest path between two points but the one that overs the most shade/cool.
+That might mean walking through malls, shops etc...
+And the pace will be different - it's certainly a lot slower than you'd see in say, London.
+And for good reason, because at this speed you'll drench your shirt in no time.

+Carrying an umbrella is also a must.
+Rain can start falling at moments' notice.